-Rebecca Leber at Think Progress
+Rebecca Leber at Think Progress points out

 that Sen. Marco Rubio may perhaps include something about the need for more dirty energy in the official Republican response to President Obama's State of the Union address tonight.